Create an Airwallex account today

 2% additional fee applies on foreign-currency transactions

-Local QR payment acceptance7
+Local QR payment acceptance

 Wide eCommerce platform compatibility

-Includes payment links, invoicing, and online store builder features
+Includes payment links, invoicing and online store builder features

 6. PayPal

 PayPal is a payment gateway that has operated globally for more than 20 years.
-People use it as a digital wallet, while eCommerce brands rely on it to process online payments from credit cards, debit cards, and bank transfers.
-In its standard implementation, PayPal Checkout often redirects customers to a PayPal‑hosted page, which can add an extra step to the checkout flow, unless you use one of the more deeply integrated on‑site options.
+People use it as a digital wallet, while eCommerce brands rely on it to process online payments from credit cards, debit cards and bank transfers.

 Pros